-More specifically, AMET is currently designed to analyze outputs from the PSU/NCAR Mesoscale Modeling System (MM5), the Weather Research and Forecasting (WRF) model, and the Community Multiscale Air Quality (CMAQ) model.
+More specifically, AMET is currently designed to analyze outputs from the PSU/NCAR Mesoscale Model (MM5), the Weather Research and Forecasting (WRF) model, and the Community Multiscale Air Quality (CMAQ) model, as well as Meteorology-Chemistry Interface Processor (MCIP)-postprocessed meteorological data (surface only).
 The basic structure of AMET consists of two fields and two processes.

-- The two fields (scientific topics) are MET and AQ, corresponding to meteorology and air quality data. - The two processes (actions) are database population and analysis. - Database population refers to inserting data into the underlying AMET database.
-After the observations and model data are paired in space and time, the pairs are inserted into the database. - Analysis refers to the statistical evaluation of these pairings and their subsequent plotting.
+- The two fields (scientific topics) are MET and AQ, corresponding to meteorology and air quality data. - The two processes (actions) are database population and analysis.
+Database population refers to the underlying structure of AMET; after the observations and model data are paired in space and time, the pairs are inserted into a database (MySQL).
+Analysis refers to the statistical evaluation of these pairings and their subsequent plotting.

-Practically, a user may be interested in using only one of the fields (either MET or AQ), or they may be interested in using both fields.
+Practically, a user may be interested in using only one of the fields (either MET or AQ), or may be interested in using both fields.
 That decision is based on the scope of the study.
-The three main software components of AMET are MySQL (an open source database software system), R (a free software environment for statistical computing and graphics), and perl (an open source cross-platform programming language).
+The three main software components of AMET are MySQL (an open-source database software system), R (a free software environment for statistical computing and graphics), and perl (an open-source cross-platform programming language).